Get Help Now

 1

-Hello Weezy, We regret you had a negative experience while in our care.
-Your experience does not reflect the safe, quality, patient-centered care we strive to provide our patients.
+Hello Radine, We regret your mom had a negative experience while in our care.
+Your account does not reflect the safe, quality, patient-centered care we strive to provide our patients.
 We would like the opportunity to speak with you to resolve this matter.
 Please consider calling Patient Experience at 845.483.5565 so we can work with you to address your concerns.

 Overall Experience